MicrosoftDocs/VBA-Docs/api/Visio.MouseEvent.DragState.md

 When the **DragState** property returns **visMouseMoveDragStatesOver**, the user is dragging an object over a drop-target window.
 You can cancel the drag action, based on the type of window or on an _x,y_ range within a window, as specified in your code.
 Canceling a drag action over the drop-target window prevents the end-user from completing the drag and drop action.

 When the **DragState** property returns **visMouseMoveDragStatesDrop**, the drop-target window is receiving a drop.
 You can cancel the drop action, thus preventing the drop from occurring.
-When this occurs and you do not also cancel the drag action over the drop-target window, the end-user does not get any visual feedback to indicate that the drop action has been prevented.
+When this occurs and you don't also cancel the drag action over the drop-target window, the end-user does not get any visual feedback to indicate that the drop action has been prevented.

 When the **DragState** property returns **visMouseMoveDragStatesLeave**, the end-user is moving the mouse out of the drop-target window.
 There is no way for you to cancel this operation at this point, but there would also be no logical reason to do so.